 Since 2005, Criterion has provided high-end information technology and systems integration services for many of our nation’s mission-critical environments.
-Criterion focuses on cybersecurity, IT infrastructure operations, systems engineering, and application development.
+Criterion focuses on cybersecurity, cloud/data center management, IT infrastructure operations, and systems engineering.

-As an employee-owned company, all of Criterion’s personnel share a common interest in the company’s success.
-And from the CEO’s office to the front lines, our people understand that there is only one true measure of success: customer satisfaction.
+From the CEO’s office to the front lines, Criterion’s people understand that there is only one true measure of success: customer satisfaction.
 To us, customer satisfaction means more than just meeting performance requirements – it means understanding our customers’ missions, learning how our services enable mission success, and working shoulder-to-shoulder with our customers to ensure they are able to achieve their goals.

 This is more than a job – it is a calling, and we stop at nothing to ensure our customers are able to execute their missions in support of the United States of America.

 Quality of service is the most important factor in delivering on our commitment to our customers.
-As such, Criterion has invested in and maintains an ISO 9001:2015-certified Quality Management System (QMS) that provides Quality Control processes and procedures to be applied across all our contracts.
+As such, Criterion has invested in and maintains a Quality Management System (QMS) that is certified against ISO 9001:2015.
+It provides Quality Control processes and procedures to be applied across all our contracts.
 This certification means we bring repeatable processes for monitoring, controlling, and correcting contract performance as needed to ensure we meet or exceed all requirements.
 Through consistent execution of these processes, we maintain a customer satisfaction rating greater than 99% as measured by customer surveys.
-It is this commitment to customer satisfaction that led one prominent customer to remark

 Criterion’s National Energy Technology Laboratory (NETL) team joined 1,200 riders across Western Pennsylvania in raising nearly $600,000 for local programs and services for people affected by MS.